Royal Corps of Colonial Troops: Uniforms

+1 Star Corporal “Muntaz”, 2 stars Sergeant “Buluk Bashi”, 3 stars Marshall “Jusbasci, (after 1908 replaced by Sciumbasci).
+On the tarbusc under the rank stars were specialties insignia for marksman, signalier, etc. Originally about 180mm (7.08 ins) tall the tarbusc increased in height to 20 cms (7.87 ins) and taller around 1900.
+In 1913 a khaki cover was worn over the tarbusc for camouflage.

-The Italian officers permanently assigned to colonial units wore the issue tropical peaked cap, the colored sash of his battalion with identical piping around his shoulder boards mounted on any issue tunic.
+The Italian officers permanently assigned to colonial units wore the issue tropical peaked cap, the coloured sash of his battalion with identical piping around his shoulder boards mounted on any issue tunic.
 He could wear either khaki straight trousers or breeches with high brown field boots with or without lacing at the foot.

 The zaptié of all the colonies were distinguished by the collar frogs of the carabinieri, with the flame on the headdress and the distinctive scarlet band.

 The irregular units such as the dubat, basci-buzuk, spahis and bande did not wear a standard uniform although the bande had a system of ranks of a sort.